C2SM/icon4py/tools/README.md

 #### `!$DSL END DELETE`

 This directive allows to disable code in the fused and substition mode.
-The `END DELTE` indicates the ending line from which on code is deleted.
+The `END DELETE` indicates the ending line from which on code is deleted.

 #### `!$DSL ENDIF()`